cltrudeau/django-bstrap-modals/docs/bsmodals.rst

 .. code-block:: django

-    {% include "mydialog" with bsmodals_dialog_id="mydialog" %}
+    {% include "mydialog" with dialog_id="mydialog" %}

 Once your template is in place you can use the Javascript helper function to quickly fill in parts of the dialog.

-.. js:function:: bsmodals_dialog(dialog_id, text_items, value_items)
+.. js:function:: bsmodals_dialog(dialog_id, text, values)

     :param string dialog_id:
         The id to use for your custom dialog, the helper function will search for this id to populate items in the dialog
-    :param array text_items:
+    :param object text:
-        An array of arrays that specifies which ids to search for and call ``.text()`` on.
+        A dictionary mapping element ids to text content.
+Each element within the dialog that has the id given in the key (without the "#") has ``.text(value)`` called on it.
 This allows you to quickly populate paragraphs, textareas or any other HTML with children

-    :param array value_items:
+    :param object values:
-        An array of arrays that specifies which ids to search for and call ``.val()`` on.
+        A dictionary mapping element ids to content.
+Each element within the dialog that has the id given in the key (without the "#") has ``.val(value)`` called on it.
 This allows you to quickly populate input tags inside of the dialog box.

 Don't forget to set any event handlers on buttons you may put in the footer.